coddingtonjoel/joelc.dev/README.md

 ---

-My personal portfolio website as a student for frontend web development.
+My personal portfolio website as a student for web development.

-Built with Gatsby, Material-UI, and Styled Components.
+Built with Gatsby, Material-UI, GSAP, Contentful, and Styled Components.

 Hosted at [joelc.dev](https://joelc.dev).